Best Practices for Watering Trees.

 The amount of water provided to a tree (too much or too little) is usually one of the more common baseline issues to a sick tree.
 As mentioned above frequency is an important factor when watering, but amount is more critical.
 Knowing how much water to provide can be tricky if you don’t know your soil type or how it drains.
 Poorly drained soils (clay or compacted) are more difficult to water effectively.
 Whereas well drained or sandy soils are difficult to provide enough water sometimes.

 The main goal when watering trees is to fill all the small micro-spaces in the soil, but not the larger air spaces.
 This will allow the roots to breath.
 So in other words, do not water until the soil is soaking wet or squishy.
 And since soil types vary, the best advice I can give that will yield the best results across all kinds of soil types, is to water very slowly over a longer period of time.
 I tell my clients to imitate a drizzly, rainy day where about an inch of rain falls.
 Give time for the water to soak in slowly.
+An old school impact sprinkler set up until a dish is filled with an inch or so of water has performed the best.

 The best solution is a tree watering bag for trees up to 6 or 8 inches in diameter.
 These are durable plastic bags that zipper on around the trunk and hold up to 20 gallons of water.
 They slowly drip out water over about 8 hours to water a tree almost perfectly.
 New trees needing to establish need watering about once a week for a few years.
 Water young, established trees about twice a month in the hot dry summer months (July, Aug., Sept.).